dssg/cta-otp/README.md

 ![OpenTripPlanner Analyst](https://raw.github.com/dssg/cta-otp/master/images/OTPAnalyst.png)

 * **Batch analyst app**: there's also an offline "batch analyst" application, which allows for a wider range of routing use cases.
-You can route from a set of origin points to a set of destination points, outputting travel times (and possibly other information), either in CSV form or as a TIFF raster that other applications can use (i.e. desktop GIS software such as [QGIS](http://www.qgis.org/).)
+You can route from a set of origin points to a set of destination points, outputting travel times (and possibly other information), either in CSV form or as a TIFF raster that other applications can use (i.e. desktop GIS software such as [QGIS](http://www.qgis.org/), which was used to generate the sample images below).

 ![OpenTripPlanner Batch Analyst](https://raw.github.com/dssg/cta-otp/master/images/OTPBatchAnalyst.png)

+### OpenTripPlanner Basics

 This project assumes you're already familiar with OTP.
 To get started, check out the project's [very informative wiki](https://github.com/OpenPlans/OpenTripPlanner/wiki) and the [main OTP repo](https://github.com/OpenPlans/OpenTripPlanner).